Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 Why This Works:

-I think elastic’s behavioral detection rules prioritize monitoring /dev/shm due to its common use in malware (thinking like an attacker, I would clearly use /dev/shm to download and use exploits in that directory).
+Elastic’s behavioral detection rules prioritize monitoring /dev/shm due to its common use in malware.
 Alternative writable directories like /tmp and /var/tmp receive less aggressive monitoring, allowing the compilation and execution of the loader without triggering automated termination.

 Bonus 2: Bypassing Elastic Behavioral Detection for Reverse Shells